ylwu-amzn/opensearch-agentic-memory-demo/README.md

 Messages found: 6

 Conversation history:
-  [1] User: My name is Sarah and I love to bake!
+  [1] 👤 You: My name is Sarah and I love to bake!
-  [2] AI: That's wonderful that you enjoy baking, Sarah!
+  [2] 🤖 Assistant: That's wonderful that you enjoy baking, Sarah!
 Baking can be such a creative and...
-  [3] User: I like to bake a pie
+  [3] 👤 You: I like to bake a pie
-  [4] AI: Ooh, pies are delicious!
+  [4] 🤖 Assistant: Ooh, pies are delicious!
 There are so many wonderful varieties of pies to bake. ...
-  [5] User: Do you know my name and hobby?
+  [5] 👤 You: Do you know my name and hobby?
-  [6] AI: Yes, you mentioned that your name is Sarah and that you love to bake.
+  [6] 🤖 Assistant: Yes, you mentioned that your name is Sarah and that you love to bake.
 Specifical...

 Continuing conversation at 2025-11-21 16:10:24.241492
 Type 'q' or 'quit' to end the conversation